ruthlennonatu/bsc23_season/README.md

     Use Agile methodoligies in the project at all times.

 # Meetings
-Stand-ups will occur on Every Thursday/12:30-1:30 during class and Thursday/12:30-1:30 using Automated bot.
-The order that people give their updates will be based starting with the scrum master and going clockwise around the group of those present at the meeting.
+Stand-ups will occur on Every Friday at 1:30 online and at Wednesday between 11:30 - 1:30 The order that people give their updates will be based starting with the scrum master and going clockwise around the group of those present at the meeting.
 Updates will be in the form: What I've done, Impediments, What I plan to do.
 Sprint planning will occur at the start of class every week at the end of our sprint.